 THE PROCESS OF A CLIENT PROJECT

 Before your first client, it is necessary for you to have a clear process in place.
-This will not only benefit you, but your client will know what is expected of them as well.
-You don’t want to receive emails asking “What is next?”, and your client doesn’t want to chase you down for answers either.
+This will benefit you, and your client will know what is expected of them as well.
+You don’t want to receive emails asking, “What is next?”; your client doesn’t want to chase you down for answers either.

 - Reply with turnaround time and quote to the client (more on this in an upcoming post)

-- Once the client agrees they can sign your contract and submit a retainer (highly recommended, once again, more on this in an upcoming post).
+- Once the client agrees, they sign your contract and submit a retainer (highly recommended).

-- Commence work only after contract has been signed and retainer has been received.
+- Commence work only after the contract has been signed and the retainer has been received.

 - Collect as much information as possible before drawing.
-Be sure to continue to collect these details in one central location/folder that is shared with the client.
-Again, attaching documents to an email is setting you up for disorganization and missed elements.
+Be sure to continue collecting these details in one central location/folder shared with the client.
+Again, attaching documents to an email sets you up for disorganization and missed elements.

 - Move through the drawing workflow.
-Ask questions to your client as needed, be sure to add any details to shared folder.
+Ask questions to your client as needed, and be sure to add any details to a shared folder.

 - Submit initial drawings for review.
-These may be greyscale, have a watermark, or be black and white drawings pre-render, depending on the request and/or your desired workflow.
-Take care not to submit at high resolution render at this stage.
-Help your client to be aware that this is a preliminary drawing to ensure the design matches their vision.
+These may be greyscale, have a watermark or black and white drawings pre-render, depending on the request and your desired workflow.
+Take care not to submit a high-resolution render at this stage.
+Help your client know that this is a preliminary drawing to ensure the design matches their vision.

 - After receiving revision comments from the client, revise the drawings and render at a higher resolution (if applicable).

-- Deliver final product and bill for remaining fee.
+- Deliver the final product and bill for the remaining fee.

-- Help your client to be aware that high resolution photorealistic renderings can take 5+ hours to render and to allow for this in their timeline.
+- Help your client know that high-resolution photorealistic renderings can take 5+ hours to set up and render, allowing for this in their timeline.

-Next week I'll be concluding this series with the pricing and marketing of offering modeling and rendering services, along with a post geared towards interior designers who would like to hire out for these types of services.
+Next week I'll conclude this series with the pricing and marketing of offering 3D modeling and rendering services, along with a post geared towards interior designers who want to hire out for these types of services.